inflearn logo

 3⃣ Complete mastery of core network concepts frequently encountered in practice

-• HTTP/HTTPS, symmetric/asymmetric keys, IP, DNS, TCP and other core network concepts that developers most frequently encounter and need to understand when developing web services and applications are covered in depth.
+• It covers in depth the core network concepts such as HTTP/HTTPS, symmetric/asymmetric keys, IP, DNS, and TCP that developers most frequently encounter and must understand when developing web services and applications.

-• Explains how each concept actually works in real communication processes and what roles and importance they have with practical examples to strengthen practical capabilities beyond theory.
+• It explains how each concept works in the actual communication process and what roles and importance they hold along with practical examples, strengthening professional capabilities beyond mere theory.

-• Through this, you can solidly build the foundational knowledge needed to identify causes and seek solutions when network-related problems occur.
+• Through this, you can build a solid foundation of basic knowledge necessary for identifying causes and seeking solutions when network-related problems occur.

 If the video is frozen, please refresh the page :)